BC-GB/Project-Portfolio/README.md

 To reduce manual data entry, I integrated AI into the interface to parse unstructured raw text into structured data (such as name, price, and type)

 #### Outcomes & Impact
-By separating my expenses into these three distinct streams, I generated a reliable forecasting model that provided comprehensive visibility into my financial health.
+By decomposing my expenses, I generated a reliable forecasting model that provided comprehensive visibility into my financial health.
 It allowed me to accurately project my runway, anticipate future cashflow needs, actively manage liquidity, and identify underlying spending patterns.

 Crucially, because this approach cleanly centralised my spending data, the tool naturally evolved into an extensible platform.
 With the underlying data already consolidated, it became simple to build and integrate adjacent features such as inventory tracking, scenario simulations, and automated shopping lists.